Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 As to the digital enhancements, dynamic contrast can be great for some imaging onscreen, not so much for others.
 Film mode needs to be set for 24fps to sync up right with films being played from an external video source.
 Noise reduction and MPEG noise reduction are both no-no’s in my book: they introduce too much blurring and “noise” even when used with standard-definition sources, like a DVD.
 But you’ll have to try them both out and see if you agree.

 Now the only reason to bring the Sceptre E230BD-FHD 23″ LED TV/Monitor with DVD Player back in, besides the fact that it isn’t waterproofed against the weather, is to try it out as a monitor.
 But first I’ll plug the output from my Blu-ray player into one of the HDMI ports on the back to see how a Blu-ray disc — Nova’s Secrets of The Sun — looks in comparison.
 Sound doesn’t seem to have changed and the lack of a subwoofer means tweaking the audio for each type of presentation (video or broadcast) remains a necessity.
 But as to the image — the image looks whole lots better.
-Yes Virginia, there is a reason for high-definition discs being played on high-def TVs.
+Yes, Virginia, there is a reason for high-definition discs being played on high-def TVs.
 Besides more intense colors, the “spray” of plasma coming off the Sun really makes its mark in HD.
 But I can’t say I’m so keen on the contrast being handled by the Sceptre’s “brain” — so I dial it up a notch to where it looks more like I want it.
 And if by chance you still use VHS tapes, check out our review on the best VCR DVD combo.

 Bottom line: At $499 retail, the Sceptre E230BD-FHD 23″ LED TV/Monitor with DVD Player is a nicely sized HDTV with the convenience of a built-in DVD player.
 Most tablets cost as much, if not more, and their size and resolution don’t compare favorably when you want “BIG.”
 For a kid who has been a whole lot more “good” than I ever was at his/her age, or for your Mom who’s tired of the 19-inch Zenith, this is one great deal.
 And even for the sophisticated that’s true too.